 In the evening friends and family gather for dinner, often with foods with a taste of Christmas.
 Another alternative is to book a place at a restaurant’s grand Christmas buffet.

-Bring family and friends and jump start your Christmas Holidays 2016 by celebrating Lillajul in Åland on Saturday 26th of November 2016.
+Bring family and friends and jump start your Christmas Holidays 2017 by celebrating Lillajul in Åland on Saturday 2 December 2017.
 Stay conveniently in a hotel, B&B or in a winter insulated cottage.
 Book accommodation and activities via our online booking or contact travel organisers for further information.